kevin1024/vcrpy/docs/advanced.rst

 By default VCR will save the cassette file even when there is any error inside the enclosing context/test.

-If you want to save the cassette only when the test succeedes, set the Cassette ``record_on_exception`` option to ``False``.
+If you want to save the cassette only when the test succeeds, set the Cassette ``record_on_exception`` option to ``False``.

 .. code:: python